wylie/wyliefisher/src/content/blog/2025-02-09-laptop-or-desktop.md

 heroImage: "/images/2025-02-09-laptop-or-desktop.png"
 ---

 I have been thinking a lot lately about whether a laptop or a desktop is the better choice for my workflow.
-Right now, I use an M1 Mac Mini, and it has been a great machine.
+Right now, I use an **M1 Mac Mini**, and it has been a great machine.
 It's silent, efficient, and powerful enough for my development work.
-But I can't help but fantasize about the flexibility of an M4 MacBook Pro.
+But I can't help but fantasize about the flexibility of an **M4 MacBook Pro**.
 The idea of working from the dining room table, the couch, or even a coffee shop sounds appealing.
 But is that trade-off worth it?

 ### The Case for My M1 Mac Mini